Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 +++
 ## Västtrafik

-Västtrafik is Sweden's second largest public transport agency.
-They are responsible for the public transport in western Sweden, and every day 400 000 customers choose to travel with their buses, trains, trams, and boats.
-In close cooperation with their partners, Västtrafik use a customer-centric approach to public transport.
+Västtrafik is Sweden's second-largest public transport agency.
+They are responsible for public transport in western Sweden, and every day 400 000 customers choose to travel on their buses, trains, trams, and boats.
+In close cooperation with their partners, Västtrafik uses a customer-centric approach to public transport.
 The goal is to be the obvious choice when you travel.
 Västtrafik is evaluating Panelista as a way of involving their customers when they improve current and develop new services.
 So far two panels have been created; _Västtrafik Labs_ focused on the development of services and _Framtidens färjetrafik_ focused on the traffic over the river dividing the city of Gothenburg.

 _We at Panelista interviewed Annelie Alm Bagå who is a service designer, and Samuel Nygren who is the product owner for the app Västtrafik To Go and Västtrafik's trip planning services._